pwittchen/interview-questions/java-developer.md

 - Describe access modifiers (private, protected, public) and differences between them.
 - What is inheritance?
 - Describe difference between interface and abstract class.
+- Is it possible that one class can be both abstract and final at the same time?
 - Describe how does Garbage Collector works.
 - What are types of Garbage Collector?
 When to use which?
 - Describe structure of Java Heap.